 - features (list of str) A list os column names that are used as features for the model.
 All this names should be in df. - target (str) The name of the column in df that should be used as target for the model.
-This column should be binary, since this is a classification model. - params (dict) The LogisticRegression parameters in the format {"par_name": param}.
+This column should be discrete, since this is a classification model. - params (dict) The LogisticRegression parameters in the format {"par_name": param}.
 See: http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.
 LogisticRegression.html - prediction_column (str) The name of the column with the predictions from the model.
-If a multiclass problem, additional prediction_column_i columns will be added for i in range(0,n_classes). - weight_column (str, optional) The name of the column with scores to weight the data.
+If a multiclass problem, additional prediction_column_i columns will be added for i in range(0,n_classes). - weight_column (str, optional) The name of the column with scores to weight the data. - encode_extra_cols (bool (default: True)) If True, treats all columns in df with name pattern fklearn_feat_col==val as feature columns.